z-moz/basic-netflix-search-app/README.md

 * Expand the search to tv shows as well.
 * Add pagination and infinite scrolling.

 I revisited this project in Project 4.
 I improved it a lot and implemented many of the above features.
-Project 4 is available here: (TODO: link)
+Project 4 is available here: [Netflix I'm not Chilled!](https://netflix-im-not-chilled.netlify.app/)